 Free Dropbox Space Summary

-At the current time, this means you can 750 MB of guaranteed free space and up to another 16 GB of free Dropbox space.
-If you want to see all the free space you've managed to score, here's how to find their Dropbox free space page:
+If you want to see all the free space you've managed to acquire, here's how to find the Dropbox free space page:

-- Click your name in the top-right corner.
+- Click the icon with your initials in the top-right corner.

 - Click Settings.